abhay-venkatesh/abhay-venkatesh.github.io/README.md

 ## Profile
-I am broadly interested in restarting the project of technological innovation that ended in the 1960s.
+I am broadly interested in restarting the project of technological innovation that ended in the late 1960s.
 There are many radically underexplored areas of technology that I look forward to working in:
 * The New Defense
 * The Decentralized Internet